vruusmann/blog/_posts/2014-05-15-jpmml_evaluator_api_prepare_evaluate.md

 * Validation of values as specified by the `DataField` element.
 * Treatment of invalid, outlier and missing values as specified by the `MiningField` element.

 The JPMML-Evaluator library represents PMML values using subclasses of the `org.jpmml.evaluator.FieldValue` class (beware, the [JPMML-Model](https://github.com/jpmml/jpmml-model) library contains a class with the same simple name `org.dmg.pmml.FieldValue`).
-Most model types operate on single-valued field values.
-However, there are some model types such as [association rules model](http://www.dmg.org/v4-3/AssociationRules.html) and [sequence rules model](http://www.dmg.org/v4-3/Sequence.html) that operate on collection-valued field values.
-Application developers are advised to employ the utility class `org.jpmml.evaluator.FieldValueUtil` whenever there is a need to create new or refine existing (e.g. change data or operational type) field values.
+Most model types operate on scalar-type field values.
+However, there are some model types such as [association rules model](http://www.dmg.org/v4-3/AssociationRules.html) and [sequence rules model](http://www.dmg.org/v4-3/Sequence.html) that operate on Collection-type field values.
+Application developers are advised to employ the `org.jpmml.evaluator.FieldValueUtil` utility class whenever there is a need to create new or refine existing (e.g. change data or operational type) field values.

 ### Option 1: Eager preparation